Monica von Neumann: Personal life

 When she was eighteen years old she was introduced to John Neumann Ritter von Héthárs, the son of Heinrich Neumann Ritter von Héthárs, by Sonny Bono at a dinner party in Palm Springs.
-She began a relationship with Ritter von Neumann, who was the first importer of Volkswagens to the United States.
+She began a relationship with von Neumann, who was the first importer of Volkswagens to the United States.
 After they got engaged, she attended a finishing school in Switzerland.
-She and Ritter von Neumann married in 1985.
+She and von Neumann married in 1985.
 They had one daughter, Dorian.
 Her husband's family, the von Neumanns, are a Hungarian Jewish family that was elevated into the nobility by the Austrian emperor.
 While a branch of her husband's family held the rank of Freiherr (baron), her husband did not.
 He held the hereditary title Ritter, which is the German equivalent to a baronet or hereditary knight.
 Her husband died from cancer in 2003.

 Prior to his death, Von Neumann's husband allegedly had a son from an extramarital affair with Charlotte Vega.
 In 2010, she was involved in a legal battle against Charlotte's son, John Vega, regarding his paternity.